-In the following example we will show a package that has a purely managed implementation for several platforms, but will use native helpers on Windows 8 where it can call into Windows 8 specific native APIs.
+The following example shows a package that has a purely managed implementation for several platforms, but uses native helpers on Windows 8 where it can call into Windows 8-specific native APIs.

 └───MyLibrary ├───lib │ └───net40 │ MyLibrary.dll │ └───runtimes ├───win8-x64 │ ├───lib │ │ └───net40 │ │ MyLibrary.dll │ │ │ └───native │ MyNativeLibrary.dll │ └───win8-x86 ├───lib │ └───net40 │ MyLibrary.dll │ └───native MyNativeLibrary.dll

 Given the above package the following things will happen:

 native/MyNativeHelper.dllwill be copied to the output of your build.